shilgam/tg-reposter/workflow_state.md

 - All requirements from _CONTEXT.md satisfied

 Moving to Item 11: Delete & sync commands implementation.

+2025-06-29: VALIDATE phase completed for Item 11.
+All 20 tests passing in Docker environment.
+Test coverage includes:
+- File logic refactor for strict separation of user and test data
+- Atomic file operations (os.replace) for all moves and writes
+- User files in ./data/, test files in ./tests/data/
+- No test ever overwrites or deletes user data
+- All requirements from project_config.md satisfied

 ## Workflow History
 <!-- RULE_GIT_COMMIT_01 stores commit SHAs and messages here -->